 You can gain many benefits by growing kale on your farm; most notably, if the quality is good, it can sell for 220 gold.
 Furthermore, you can get kale from JojaMart or Pierre’s Store.
 You can also sell it back here if you want.
 Pierre’s will buy it for 70 gold while JojaMart will pay 87 for it.
 You can use it to replenish your health or energy.
 Additionally, you can use it with salmon for an even better result.

-- Kale will yield a great profit, as you can sell it for up to 220 Gold.
+• Yields great profit, selling for up to 220 Gold.

 5. Parsnips